Q: Is it legal for a company to inform you that they are not renewing your contract while you are on workers comp..

-I believe that your injury, and resulting disability, would fall within the family medical leave act (FMLA) that is applicable when the employer has at least 50 employees.
+A: I believe that your injury, and resulting disability, would fall within the family medical leave act (FMLA) that is applicable when the employer has at least 50 employees.
 Your question also does not state whether you are a "Texas employee".
 You may be a Texas employee, covered by the Texas Worker's Compensation Act if yo were hired or recruited in Texas?
 Each State has their own worker's compensation laws so it is important to know which State has jurisdiction on your case.
 I am not an expert in FMLA law but I believe it "protects" injured workers for up to 16 weeks.
 After that,you may indeed be legally terminated if you cannot return to your previous job because of your injuries.
 If the FMLA applies your employer is required to make "reasonable" accommodations to allow you to...

 Justia Legal Answers is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Legal Answers is not secure and is done so on a non-confidential basis only.